LunaReX-bit/SecBasics/PGP/README.md

 # How to send email using PGP

-Did someone provided you their public PGP key to send them secure email? or
+Did someone provide you their public PGP key to send them secure email? or

 Do you have their PGP public key from a website and you need to send them an email securely?

-- Then below info should guide to send email using their PGP key - See Importing public key
+- Below info should guide you to send an email using their PGP key - See Importing public key

 -------------